Metaswitch/clearwater-readthedocs/docs/Clearwater_Architecture.md

 #### Homestead (HSS Cache)

 Homestead provides a web services interface to Sprout for retrieving authentication credentials and user profile information.
 It can either master the data (in which case it exposes a web services provisioning interface) or can pull the data from an IMS compliant HSS over the Cx interface.
-The Homestead nodes themselves are stateless - the mastered / cached subscriber data is all stored on Vellum (Cassandra for the mastered data, and Memcached for the cached data).
+The Homestead nodes themselves are stateless - the mastered / cached subscriber data is all stored on Vellum (Cassandra for the mastered data, and Astaire/Memcached for the cached data).

 In the IMS architecture, the HSS mirror function is considered to be part of the I-CSCF and S-CSCF components, so in Clearwater I-CSCF and S-CSCF function is implemented with a combination of Sprout and Dime clusters.